-A key assumption of the group's internal framework is the categorisation of customer deposits into core and non-core based on our expectation of the behaviour of these deposits during liquidity stress.
+A key element of the group's internal framework is the classification of customer deposits into core and non-core based on our expectation of their behaviour during liquidity stress.
 This characterisation takes into account the inherent liquidity risk categorisation of the operating entity originating the deposit, the nature of the customer and the size and pricing of the deposit.
 No deposit is considered to be core in its entirety unless it is contractually collateralising a loan.
 The core deposit base in each operating entity is considered to be a long-term source of funding and therefore is assumed not to be withdrawn in the liquidity stress scenario that the group uses to calculate our principal liquidity risk metrics.